drduh/macOS-Security-and-Privacy-Guide/README.md

 See the [dnsmasq](#dnsmasq) section of this guide for more hosts blocking options.

-#### DNSCrypt
+#### dnscrypt

-To encrypt outgoing DNS traffic, consider using [dnscrypt](https://dnscrypt.info).
-In combination with Dnsmasq and DNSSEC, the security of both outbounding and inbounding dns traffic are strengthened.
+To encrypt outgoing DNS traffic, consider using [jedisct1/dnscrypt-proxy](https://github.com/jedisct1/dnscrypt-proxy).
+In combination with dnsmasq and DNSSEC, the integrity and authenticity of DNS traffic is greatly improved.

-A GUI application is only available for the discontinued version 1 of `dnscrypt-proxy` ([alterstep/dnscrypt-osxclient](https://github.com/alterstep/dnscrypt-osxclient)).
-It is recommended to install the improved [dnscrypt-proxy version 2](https://github.com/jedisct1/dnscrypt-proxy) and use a BitBar plugin like [DNSCrypt Menu](https://github.com/JayBrown/DNSCrypt-Menu) or [dnscrypt-proxy-switcher](https://github.com/jedisct1/bitbar-dnscrypt-proxy-switcher) until an updated GUI application is available.
-Below are the guides for installation and configuration of the command-line DNSCrypt.
+[JayBrown/DNSCrypt-Menu](https://github.com/JayBrown/DNSCrypt-Menu) and [jedisct1/bitbar-dnscrypt-proxy-switcher](https://github.com/jedisct1/bitbar-dnscrypt-proxy-switcher) provide a graphical user interface to dnscrypt.

-Install DNSCrypt from Homebrew and follow the instructions to configure and start `dnscrypt-proxy`:
+Install dnscrypt from Homebrew and follow the instructions to configure and start `dnscrypt-proxy`:

 ```console
 $ brew install dnscrypt-proxy